 A big plus of the program is the faculty.
 All of them, have excellent theoretical training and a good pedagogical approach.
 However, they have worked on many real projects in various companies and industries.
 That is why they have a very practical approach to everything they teach.

-We have always been committed to increasing the awareness level of the local industry and we have been supportive of organizations such as Lean Institute Bulgaria, Trakia Tech and Stoos Network Bulgaria that also want to spread better managerial practices and the new technologies.
+We have always been committed to increasing the awareness level of the local industry and we have been supportive of organizations such as Lean Institute Bulgaria, Trakia Tech, Stoos Network Bulgaria, and the Professional Association of Robotics and Automation that also want to spread better managerial practices and new technologies.
 There is a visible trend that local managers and engineers want to increase their knowledge and perfect their skills.
 I hope that this trend will become even stronger because we need smart people in order to have smart factories.